 In month 8, baby is learning to get around by crawling, rolling or scooting.
 Their motor skills are improving, and they are beginning to explore their environment.
 They’re also starting to understand language, and will begin to recognize certain words and their own name.
-Here are a few games you can play with baby to help develop these skills further — and have tons of fun together.
+Here are a few games to play with an 8 month old to help develop these skills further.

 You can also introduce endless variations of peek-a-boo to keep baby entertained: popping up from behind the couch, hiding behind furniture, slipping on different silly hats/glasses/props every time you disappear…the list is endless!

 Your 8-month-old is starting to recognize certain familiar words, so now is a great age for baby-parent bonding with story time.
 Babies are tactile and like to touch, feel (and sometimes throw) objects around them, so consider books with interesting textures and vivid colors.

 3. Bing Bang Boom

 Ok we’ll admit it, there isn’t really an official name for this one, but the principle is simple: babies are discovering the world around them, and are fascinated by the sounds different objects can make.
 Your baby is developing their understanding of the world and exploring cause and effect with their experiments, so giving them objects that make interesting sounds—rattles, hollow containers, bells, anything that’s safe for your baby to handle—is fair game for Bing Bang Boom.